LuboDimitrov/Tank-Wars-Game/README.md

 As you can see there are the 2 tanks, the mountains and the arrow at the top left indicates the wind speed and direction

-2.(simula 'canyonname speed)
+2.(simula 'cannonname speed)

-This function given a canyon name (either cano or cano2) and the speed of the shot, calculates and draws the trajectory of the projectile.
+This function given a cannon name (either cano or cano2) and the speed of the shot, calculates and draws the trajectory of the projectile.

 ![](images/simula.PNG)

-In this example, the first canyon shoots a projectile with a speed of 20.
+In this example, the first cannon shoots a projectile with a speed of 20.

-3.(puja 'canyonname degrees)
+3.(puja 'cannonname degrees)

 "puja" means "rise/increase" in catalan.
-This function increases the angle of the canyon.
+This function increases the angle of the cannon.

 ![](images/puja.PNG)

-Since the initial angle is 60º, if we increase the angle by 30 we got the canyon looking at 90º
+Since the initial angle is 60º, if we increase the angle by 30 we got the cannon looking at 90º

-4.(baixa 'canyonname degrees)
+4.(baixa 'cannonname degrees)

 This function does the same as the 3rd function but the other way around